 Using OpenGL, Tangram saddles and rides your graphics card into a new world of cartographic exploration.
 Animated shaders, 3D buildings, and dynamic filtering can be combined to produce effects normally seen only in science fiction.

 Map styles, data filters, labels, and even graphics card code can be defined in a human-readable and -writable plaintext scene file, and APIs permit direct interactive control of the style.
+You can even modify the scene files in real-time with Tangram Play, our browser-based editing tool.

 Because Tangram draws maps live on-screen, you can update styling properties in real-time, instantly.
 But changing the color is just the beginning – as every Tangram map is a 3D scene, you also have control over lights and cameras.